 - 我 不 在乎 人家 怎么 说 。I don't care about what other people say.

-- 别人 怎么 想 我 怎么 知道 ？How could I possibly know what other people are thinking?
+- 别人 怎么 想 我 怎么 知道 ？How could I know what other people are thinking?

 - 那 是 人家 的 事 ，你 管 那么 多 干嘛 ？That's other people's business.
-Why do you care so much?
+Why get involved?

 人家 as "I" or "me"